sverma07/jg_assessment/README.md

 # Stock Correlation Explorer

 This is a simple web app for users to explore how different stocks move together over time.
 It calculates the 20-day rolling correlation of daily returns between selected stocks.
+The app is built with Dash, uses pandas for data manipulation, and the correlation window is fixed at 20 days.

 ## App Logic